-This paper has shown how model checking can find interesting errors in real file systems.
-We found 32 serious errors, 10 of which resulted in the loss of crucial metadata, including the file system root directory "/".
+This article has shown how model checking can find interesting errors in real file systems.
+We found 33 serious errors, 11 of which resulted in the loss of crucial metadata, including the file system root directory "/".
 The majority of these bugs have resulted in immediate patches.

-Given how heavily-tested the file systems we modelchecked were and the severity of the errors found, it appears that model checking works well in the context of file systems.
-This was a relief - we have applied full system model-checking in other contexts less successfully[12].
+Given how heavily-tested the file systems we model-checked were, and the severity of the errors found, it appears that model checking works well in the context of file systems.
+This was a relief-we have applied full system model-checking in other contexts less successfully[Engler and Musuvathi 2004].
 The underlying reason for its effectiveness in this context seems to be because file systems must do so many complex things right.
 The single worst source of complexity is that they must be in a recoverable state in the face of crashes (e.g., power loss) at every single program point.
-We hope that model checking will show similar effectiveness in other domains that must reason about a vast array of failure cases, such as database recovery protocols and optimized consensus algorithms.
+We hope that model checking will show similar effectiveness in other domains that must reason about a vast array of failure cases, such as database recovery protocols, and optimized consensus algorithms.